top of page

 We began serving tenants with our mobile coffee cart while the Centre built out the dedicated cafe space.
 By mid-December, the space was complete, and Kaffeeklatsch now serves coffee, pastries, sandwiches, and soups in this permanent location.

-In the summer of 2020, we found the perfect additional home for a Kaffeeklatsch that is neither cart nor stall, but a lovely cafe space—located just a few blocks from where we started at 1205 1st SW.
-This Beltline/Victoria Park area has a rich history in the social fabric of Calgary.
-Prior to being occupied by its current owner, Tokyo Smoke, it was the Bamboo Lounge space of the Drum ’n’ Monkey.
+In the summer of 2020, we found the perfect additional home for a Kaffeeklatsch that is neither cart nor stall, but a full cafe space—located just a few blocks from where we started, at 1205 1st SW.
+Located in the Beltline's Victoria Park, a neighbourhood rich with Calgary's cultural and nightlife history, the storefront quickly became a bub for community, art and shared experiences.

 But we’re not done.